qilingframework/rtfd.io/docs/demo.md

 title: Demo
 ---

-### Below example shows how to use Qiling framework to emulate a Windows EXE on a Linux machine.
+### Qiling framework emulates a Windows EXE on a Linux machine.

 ```python
 from qiling import *